slowdh/nand2tetris/README.md

     - no: if no, then out = !out
   - If we cleverly combine these six operations, all 18 operations above can be made!

+## 02_Register-RAM-PC
+#### Build memory: Now, we are able to store data & instructions.

+ - From register to RAM

+ - Implementation